mpanko/denisasvach/content/projects/white-tubes.md

       presence and direct engagement with the environment.

-      Presented at the MONUMENT I exhibition (NoD Gallery, Prague, Czech Repubic) in 2015.
+      Presented at the *MONUMENT I* exhibition (NoD Gallery, Prague, Czech Republic) in 2015.
   - type: text
     content: |-